sirech/homepage2/src/pages/articles/2018-04-29-angular-from-react-part2/index.md

 ## The importance of testing

-I have been to focus much more on [TDD](https://en.wikipedia.org/wiki/Test-driven_development) lately.
+I have been trying to focus much more on [TDD](https://en.wikipedia.org/wiki/Test-driven_development) lately.
 This is a good practice in general to fllow, but when you are working with a technology that you are not familiar with, that can give you a lot more confidence to touch things without being afraid of it blowing up.

 <!--more-->

 ## Speed

+When developing, specially when doing _TDD_, it is very important to have a very quick feedback loop, in order to move quickly with small changes.
+This is the point where _Angular_ has droppped th

 ## Unit Tests

+For me, one of the biggest points

 ### Testing components